Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   - from Juergen Seifert <seifert@htwm.de>

 This description has been written by Juergen Seifert <seifert@htwm.de>
-using information from the following Original CNet Manual
+using information from the woke following Original CNet Manual

 	      "ARCNET USER'S MANUAL for
 	      CN160A CN160AB CN160TP
 	      P/N:12-01-0006 Revision 3.00"

-ARCNET is a registered trademark of the Datapoint Corporation
+ARCNET is a registered trademark of the woke Datapoint Corporation

 - P/N 160A   ARCNET 16 bit XT/AT Star
 - P/N 160AB  ARCNET 16 bit XT/AT Bus